-a. , , Head of Internal Audit of , confirm that the Central Bawill be immediately notified of any scope limitations requested or imposed the SFI, or any obstacles to, or difficulties in obtaining information necessary perform an audit. b.
-I, , Head of Internal Audit of , confirm that any relevant material internal audit findings, particularly in the areas of AML/KYC controls, will be communicated to the Central Bank in a timely fashion. c.
-I, , Head of Internal Audit of , confirm internal audit's satisfaction with the SFI's compliance and its financial and regulatory reporting.
+- a.
+A statement confirming that the Head of Internal Audit has notified the Central Bank of any scope limitations requested or imposed by the SFI, or any obstacles to, or difficulties in obtaining information necessary to perform an audit. - b.
+A statement confirming that the Head of Internal Audit has communicated any relevant material internal audit findings, particularly in the areas of AML/KYC controls, to the Central Bank. - c.
+Where included in the scope of the internal audit, a statement confirming the Head of Internal Audit's satisfaction or otherwise, with the SFI's compliance with its financial and regulatory reporting.